mikemwanga/Introduction-to-Bioinformatics-for-Biologists/index.md

 A certificate of participation and facilitation will be offered.

 ## Requirements
 Participants are expected to have access to the internet and a personal computer, preferably running on Linux.
-Required tools and software will be communicated prior to the training.
+Required tools and software will be availed prior to the training.

 ## Course Syllabus